 The merit badge counselor is a key player in the Boy Scout advancement program.
 Whatever your area of expertise or interest—whether it is a special craft or hobby (basketry, leatherwork, coin collecting), a profession (veterinary medicine, aviation, engineering), or perhaps a life skill (cooking, personal management, communications)—as a merit badge counselor, you can play a vital role in stirring a young man’s curiosity about that particular topic.
 By serving as a merit badge counselor, you offer your time, knowledge, and other resources so that Scouts can explore a topic of interest.

-To register to be a new merit badge counselor, the following must be completed and sent to your district executive or to the council:
+To register to be a new merit badge counselor, the following must be completed and sent to the council:

 - Adult BSA application, with position code = 42.
 No approval from the Chartered Organization is necessary.
 This is a no-fee registration.
 For many this may be a second Adult application submitted.

 - Proof that Youth Protection Training has been taken within the last 2 years.
 This training can be done through The BSA’s Online Learning Center .